 MRO Managers are in charge of maintaining and repairing machinery and keeping industrial plants operating.
 This means that when a system fails and stops operations, it’s the MRO manager’s responsibility to diagnose the problem, find a solution, get the parts needed for the repair, and get production going again.

 As expected, MRO managers are on call 24/7 for potential problems.
 Whenever production can be interrupted, they must be ready to solve unexpected problems.
 Therefore they are loyal to those who help them during emergencies.

 Downtime must be kept to a minimum.
-MRO managers appreciate when vendors provide installation guides, product maintenance bulletins, lifecycle expectation charts, troubleshooting guides, product specifications and emergency delivery information.
+MRO managers appreciate it when vendors provide installation guides, product maintenance bulletins, lifecycle expectation charts, troubleshooting guides, product specifications, and emergency delivery information.